-6 Common Two Way Radio Problems And How to Fix Them (Motorola Walkie Talkie Troubleshooting Guide)
+6 Common Two-Way Radio Problems and How to Fix Them

-While our team at Nova Communications (a division of ROCK Networks) does our best to ensure that you’re well set up from the beginning with on-site demos, you may still be experiencing some difficulties.
+While our team at ROCK Networks does our best to ensure that you’re well set up from the beginning with on-site demos, you may still be experiencing some difficulties.

-Perhaps the most common two way radio mistake people make is with charging their radios.
+Perhaps the most common problem people face with their two-way radios takes place when charging their radios.

 When first charging their batteries, a lot of people will insert the battery into the charger and notice a steady amber or orange-coloured light.
 This is an automated reconditioning, which is designed to preserve your battery’s life cycle by fully depleting your battery and then recharging it.
 This process takes 12 hours.